BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Redirects.md

 ?>
 ```

 The [header](https://www.php.net/manual/en/function.header.php) function sets an HTTP header to be sent to the browser.
 It must appear before any contents because all headers must be sent to the browser before any page content.
-In this example, there is no page content anyway but it's worth noting that constraint.
+In this example, there is no page content anyway but it's important to know that constraint.

 The `true` parameter indicates that this should replace any previously set `Location` header.
 The `307` parameter indicates that the status code returned to the browser should be `307 Temporary Redirect`.

-Now browse to [http://localhost:4001/start.php](http://localhost:4001/start.php).
+Now browse to [http://localhost:4001/start.php](http://localhost:4001/start.php){: target="_blank"}.
 Your browser will be redirected.
 You will see `target.html` in the address bar and the contents of `target.html` appear in the body of the browser.

 *What difference does permanent redirect make?*